aldrickdev/ZD/README.md

 Before we start, this application depends on 2 environment variables; `ENV` and `PORT`.
 These can be set by copying the `.env.example` file found in the `.devcontainer` directory and name the copy `.env`.
 Inside the `.env` file, provide the desired values for `ENV` and `PORT`.

 Once you have provided the environment variables, open the `Command Palette`, type `Dev Containers` and select the command `Dev Containers: Reopen in Container`.
 This should trigger VSCode to build a Devcontainer with everything you need to start working on the project.
 Once the Devcontainer is created, VSCode will close and reopen with a remote connection to the Devcontainer.
 From here you have everything you need to work on the project.
+If you need to close the remote connection between VSCode and the Devcontainer open the `Command Palette` and select the command `Dev Containers: Reopen Folder Locally`.

 Some key tools that were installed into this Devcontainer are: